-It is hard to believe that is has been nearly five years since Dad passed away.
+It is hard to believe that is has been nearly seven years since Dad passed away.
 Now that he’s gone, we swore we would join the effort to find a cure.
-That’s why, every June, we ride from Boston to New York with hundreds of others to raise money for ALS Therapy Development Institute, the world's foremost drug discovery center focused solely on ALS.
+That’s why, every June, three generations of Sepuchas ride or help crew with hundreds of others to raise money for ALS Therapy Development Institute, the world's foremost drug discovery center focused solely on ALS.

 We ride to honor those who have bravely fought this disease and to help those whose fight continues to this day.

 We ride to fund cutting edge research to find a cure.

 But most of all, we ride because Poppy can't.

 Please join us.
 Donate today and join the fight against ALS.
 We need you now more than ever.